ECSEL: Explainable Classification via Signomial Equation Learning: Case Studies

 Predicted purchase probabilities are obtained as $p(x)=\sigma(z(x))$, with a decision threshold of $p=0.559$ selected on the validation set to optimize F1 score.
 All dataset features can be found in Appendix~\ref{app:OSI_features}.

-The learned elasticities identify \textit{PageValue\_per\_ExitRate} (PVER) as the dominant predictor ($\beta=1.09$), indicating that high-value pages with low exit rates signal purchase intent. \textit{ShopIntensity} and \textit{PageValues} contribute positively, whereas \textit{ExitRates} and \textit{Administrative} exhibit negative elasticities, reflecting disengagement and help-seeking behavior.
+The learned elasticities identify \textit{PageValue\_per\_ExitRate} (\textit{PVER}) as the dominant predictor ($\beta=1.09$), indicating that high-value pages with low exit rates signal purchase intent. \textit{ShopIntensity} and \textit{PageValues} contribute positively, whereas \textit{ExitRates} and \textit{Administrative} exhibit negative elasticities, reflecting disengagement and help-seeking behavior.
 Consistent with the dataset's class imbalance, the default prediction corresponds to no purchase, requiring sufficiently strong positive signals to cross the decision boundary.

 When comparing ECSEL against efficient baseline methods (see Table~\ref{tab:model_comparison_OS} for the results), ECSEL does not achieve the highest accuracy or F1 score, but its performance remain competitive.
-On this imbalanced dataset, minority class recall is particularly important: ECSEL achieves 75.6\% recall, exceeding Logistic Regression (67.7\%), Random Forest (70.3\%), and XGBoost (66.4\%), while providing full interpretability through its closed-form expression and requiring only 5.5 seconds to train.
-Appendix~\ref{app:OSI} provides complete experimental details, regularization trade-off analysis, and visual demonstrations of ECSEL's desirable properties.
+On this imbalanced dataset, minority class recall is particularly important: ECSEL achieves 75.7\% recall, on par with MLP (75.4\%) and SVM (76.6\%), and substantially exceeding LR (67.7\%), RF (70.3\%) and XGBoost (66.4\%), all while providing full interpretability through its closed-form expression and training in just 5.5 seconds.

+\textbf{Comparison with explanation methods.} To validate the connections between ECSEL's analytical properties and standard explanation methods, we compute feature attributions for ECSEL via its \hyperlink{prop:g1}{G1} property alongside TreeSHAP for RF and XGBoost, KernelSHAP for MLP, LinearSHAP for LR, and LIME for all methods.
+Table~\ref{tab:interpretability_summary} summarizes the explanation methods, top-3 features, and computation times over the full test set.
+All nonlinear methods identify \textit{PVER} as the dominant predictor, while LR assigns highest importance to \textit{Month}, likely reflecting its limited capacity to capture multiplicative feature interactions.
+ECSEL produces attributions at zero computational cost versus up to 28.5s for KernelSHAP.
+ECSEL's global feature rankings align closely with tree-based methods (Spearman $\rho \geq 0.80$, $p < 0.001$) and show weaker, non-significant agreement with MLP; full pairwise correlation results are reported in Table~\ref{tab:spearman_full} (Appendix~\ref{app:OSI_interpretability}).

+Complete experimental details, regularization trade-off analysis, and visual demonstrations of ECSEL's desirable properties are provided in Appendix~\ref{app:OSI}.
+Appendix~\ref{app:OSI_interpretability} additionally includes supporting results for the comparison with explanation methods above, including a direct \hyperlink{prop:g3}{G3} vs.\ LIME comparison, motivated by their shared role as local attribution methods.